-As of December 31, 2022, we had an aggregate of \$699.5 million in principal amount outstanding under our Amended First Lien Term Loan Facility, a first lien senior secured term loan facility, maturing on July 12, 2025 (the "Amended First Lien Term Loan Facility").
+As of December 31, 2023, we had an aggregate of \$750.0 million in principal amount outstanding under our first lien senior secured term loan facility.
+We entered into the facility on July 12, 2018, which was subsequently amended on June 3, 2022 and September 28, 2023.
+The initial facility together with the subsequent amendments is referred to herein as the "Credit Facility."
 Additionally, in connection with our initial public offering, we entered into an income tax receivable agreement with our pre-IPO equityholders (the "TRA").
-As of December 31, 2022, we had a total liability of \$210.5 million in connection with the projected obligations under the TRA.
+As of December 31, 2023, we had a total liability of \$211.0 million in connection with the projected obligations under the TRA.